school-brainhack/school-brainhack.github.io/content/en/modules/dmri_intro/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HM3lMplqTM4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Tutorial
-If users choose to run the `Jupyter` notebooks locally, the following dependencies will need to be installed:

-- [ANTs] : used to register different anatomical data.
-- [FSL] : used for different data preprocessing steps.
-- [DIPY] : used for diffusion MRI data processing.
-- [FURY] : used for anatomical data visualisation purposes.
-- [Matplotlib] : used for data visualisation purposes.
-- [Nilearn] : used for anatomical data visualisation purposes.
-- [osfclient] : used to download the necessary data.
-- [PyBIDS] : used to check the data structure [BIDS] compliance.

-To run the code locally please follow the instructions.
+This tutorial uses `Jupyter` notebooks.
+Follow the instructions to install the necessary dependencies locally.
 Use the terminal or an Anaconda Prompt for the following steps:

 1) Create an environment:
 ```